WeleSS2/CapiUtilities/Docker/Python-webserver/README.md

 # This file is documentation for Python-webserver

-# Prerequires - Python environment
+# 📦 Prerequires - Python environment

 * Python v3.10.17
 * pip v25.1.1

-# Python depedencies (in requirements.txt)
+# 📦 Python depedencies (in requirements.txt)

 * Django v5.2.1

-# How to by docker compose?
+# 🚀 How to run via docker compose?

 ```bash
 docker compose up
 ```

-# How to run manually?
+# 🚀 How to run manually?

 ## Build docker image